TomByrne/IllustratorSmartExport/README.md

 Export settings can also be saved as presets, which can be imported/exported for sharing.

+***This plugin is no longer actively being maintained, please see below for contributing to the project.***

 ### Features:

 - Ability to scale output files for HiDPI (Retina) displays, or any other scale factor.